PunyaAlahakoon/west_nile_virus_abm/1_abm_run/README.md

   a) **Open** _abm_run.Rproj_ R project.
   b) **Run** _required_r_package.R_ to install or load the packages required.
   c) **Run** _run_abm.R_ to run the agent-based model.
-    This script includes and an example based on the parameters used in the model.
+    This script includes an example based on the parameters used in the model.

 ### More details: